Fact or Fiction?

 When is Parker going to get a Whole Foods and Trader Joes.
-We definitely have a need and want for these establishments in our community.gypser asked 11 months ago
+We definitely have a need and want for these establishments in our community.gypser asked about 1 year ago

 Thank you for your question, gypser.
 We get this question a lot.
 Each privately owned business has its own set of criteria it uses to select the placement of locations.
 The general criteria categories are income levels, educational levels, density of population within a certain distance from the location and the amount of traffic around the location of interest.
 Typically, Parker meets/exceeds the criteria levels for income and education, but falls short on the density of population and traffic.
 According to Whole Foods and Trader Joe’s, their selection criteria generally places stores in areas with denser populations and higher traffic counts than what we currently have in Parker.

 Why does the Town Council refuse to take responsibility for over development and annexation?
 They claim they are ONLY volunteers??
-If so, as claimed, then who is responsible?ColoradoNative asked 11 months ago
+If so, as claimed, then who is responsible?ColoradoNative asked about 1 year ago

 Thank you for your question.
 When considering development, the Town Council must work in accordance with Parker's zoning regulations.
 The purpose of zoning is to regulate the use of land and the physical improvements to land located within the Town of Parker, without imposing undue burden on the land owner, as provided by state and federal law.
 All land within the Town of Parker’s incorporated limits is zoned for specific uses.
 Land owners have a legal right to develop their privately owned land, as long as the development meets the Town’s current zoning requirements.
 The Planning Commission, Town Council and staff work to ensure that new developments meet the Town’s vision for growth and development, design standards and building code requirements.